Azure-Samples/azure-opensource-labs/cloud-native/aks-arm64-terraform/README.md

-# Azure Kubernetes Service with ARM64 node pools
+# Azure Kubernetes Service with ARM64 node pools and Terraform

 This directory holds Terraform configuration files for deploying an AKS cluster with ARM64 node pools.
 It is an alternative to [deploying with Azure Bicep](https://github.com/Azure-Samples/azure-opensource-labs/tree/main/cloud-native/aks-arm64#deploy-azure-resources-using-azure-bicep)